cloudmesh-community/hid-sp18-602/project-report/report.md

 :o: Can not be replicated

 :o: Missing Benchmark so a comparision is highlighted (that what a benchmark is)

-:o: All sections have to be revisited as sections wer done wrong possibly even in the original latex file.
-Take a look at the TOC.

 The applications are growing complex, not just functionality wise but also the data generated and used are highly increasing.
 This makes it